 No evidence was allowed to be given on His behalf.
 Straight to Pilate.

 An Unfair Trial and An Unfair Justification

 But thanks to this unfair trial, we can be made right with God and united to Christ.
-If Jesus is never delivered to Pilate, He isn’t crucified.
+If Jesus is never delivered to Pilate, He isn’t flogged and crucified.
 And if He isn’t crucified, He doesn’t resurrect three days later.
 And if none of that takes place as prophesied, people like you and I can’t be justified by faith.
 Thank you God, for an unfair trial.